bradshawsguide/website/src/content/01-stations/24-lewisham/station.md

 ----
 info:
 - term: Fairs
-  description: Horses, cattle, and pigs, May 12th and October 13th.
+  desc: Horses, cattle, and pigs, May 12th and October 13th.
 ----
 text: A telegraph station.